rhaecker/100-days-of-code/log.md

 **Thoughts:** The third day in a row I got up an hour earlier to work on this, feels good.

 **Link to work:** nothing committed yet.

+### Day 16: June 3, 2021

+**Today's Progress**: Continued implementing Passport to make authentication for administrators possible.

+**Thoughts:** I couldn't really force my self to get up too early on a public holiday.
+So out of the schedule again, also was not that focused and productive today.

+**Link to work:** nothing committed yet.